 To read data from the EEPROM, the read enable bit, RDEN, in the EEC register must first be set high to enable the read function.
 The EEPROM address of the data to be read must then be placed in the EEA register.
+Note that the EEPROM address should be configured when the WMODE bit is equal to 0.
 If the RD bit in the EEC register is now set high, a read cycle will be initiated.
 Setting the RD bit high will not initiate a read operation if the RDEN bit has not been set.
 When the read cycle terminates, the RD bit will be automatically cleared to zero, after which the data can be read from the EED register.
 The data will remain in the EED register until another read or write operation is executed.
 The application program can poll the RD bit to determine when the data is valid for reading.